 Mendlovo nám.
 1a, 603 00 Brno

-The museum builds on the legacy of Gregor Johann Mendel (1822-1884), the founder of genetics and the discoverer of the basic laws of heredity.
-Museum presents Mendel’s work in a permanent exhibition, which is regularly complemented with short-term exhibitions.
-The Museum is established like the meeting place for experts, where the results of science and research are presented to the general audience.
-Many Nobel Prize winners also lectured at Mendel Lectures.
+The Museum continues the legacy of the founder of genetics and discoverer of the laws of heredity, Gregor Johann Mendel (1822-1884).
+The Museum displays Mendel’s work on a permanent exhibition, which is regularly added to by short-term exhibitions.
+The Museum is a place where experts meet, and where outcomes of science and research are presented to the general audience.
+Many Nobel Prize winners have delivered their speeches at the Mendel Lectures.

 Zelný trh 6, 659 37 Brno

 The Moravian Museum is one of the largest and oldest memory institutions in the Central-European space.
-Established in 1817, it is dedicated to the history of a unique territory, Moravia, whose dwellers created the so-called Venus of Dolní Věstonice, the first known clay sculpture and the earliest portrait of a woman in the world, as early as 25,000 years ago.
+Established in 1817, it is dedicated to the history of a unique territory, Moravia, whose dwellers created the so-called Venus of Dolní Věstonice, the first known clay sculpture and the earliest portrait of a woman in the world as early as 25,000 years ago.
 The figure is now listed as the National Cultural Monument.
-Among other carefully conserved unique objects is, e.g., a plough Maria Theresa’s son, the future Emperor Joseph II worked with in 1769, or extensive numismatic, theatre and literature collections.
+Among other carefully conserved unique objects is, e.g. the plough that used Maria Theresa’s son, future Emperor Joseph II in 1769, or extensive numismatic, theatre and literature collections.
 The Museum houses unique nature history collections from around the world.

-The Museum of East Bohemia in Hradec Králové
+The Museum of Eastern Bohemia in Hradec Králové

 Eliščino nábřeží 465, 500 01 Hradec Králové 1

-Situated on the bank of the Labe River (Elbe) in Hradec Králové and created with loving care dances the most attractive building designed by an outstanding architect, Jan Kotěra.
+Situated on the bank of the Labe River (Elbe) in Hradec Králové and created with loving care dances the most attractive building designed by outstanding architect Jan Kotěra.
 The institution of the Museum founded no later but in 1880 is permanently developing and collecting East Bohemia’s memories with professional interest and youthful enthusiasm.
-Among natural science, historical and archaeological conserved memoirs is the War of 1866 Museum at Chlum, the memento of a conflict that belongs to the bitterest ones in Europe in the 19th century.
+Among natural sciences, historical and archaeological conserved memoirs is the War of 1866 Museum at Chlum, the memento of a conflict that belongs to the bitterest 19th century battles in Europe.
 Defeated Austria lost its position in the region, and Prussia embarked on the journey to form a united state of Germans.

 The Museum of the Vysočina in Třebíč